 - Online publications including blogs, news articles, maps, etc.

-You should be adding your business to local directories to increase your ranking in Google My Business.
+You should be adding your business to local directories to increase your ranking in Google Business Profile.
 Business listings will help your citations because these sites give you a high-quality backlink.

 Be careful of some local directories that allow you to submit your listing: some of these can become spammy and low-quality.
 Look for websites that verify your information before adding you to their list.